 They over-differentiate.
 They question rituals other children accept without thinking.
 They may notice social and emotional nuance while still failing to internalize ordinary social habits at the expected pace.
 That can produce isolation, bullying, alienation, and delayed practical social fluency.

 The point is not that giftedness and autism are the same.
-It is that high ability, high variance, and poor fit with the surrounding environment can produce overlapping surface patterns.
+The point is that high ability, high variance, and poor fit with the surrounding environment can produce overlapping surface patterns.
 When early trauma is added to the mix, the compensatory architecture can become even more extreme — cognitive brilliance built as a survival adaptation, at the cost of embodiment and connection (see outlier-genius).

 Common Misread